vighneshiyer/vighneshiyer.com/content/misc/ugrad_projects.md

 We aim to develop a constrained random solver which offers *instrumentation as a first-class construct* so that it is easy to extract these stimulus features as the stimulus is being generated.

 The best way to tackle this problem, is to use techniques from functional programming.
-In particular, we can be inspired by prior work in [pure-functional Scala random generators](https://github.com/NICTA/rng) and the [property testing library for Scala: ScalaCheck](https://github.com/typelevel/scalacheck).
+In particular, we can be inspired by prior work in [pure-functional Scala random generators](https://github.com/NICTA/rng) and the [property testing library for Scala: ScalaCheck](https://github.com/typelevel/scalacheck) ([ScalaCheck docs](https://github.com/typelevel/scalacheck/blob/main/doc/UserGuide.md)) ([QuickCheck overview](https://www.dcc.fc.up.pt/~pbv/aulas/tapf/handouts/quickcheck.html)).
 In this project, we will study how to apply principled FP techniques along with domain-specific knowledge about hardware stimulus generators to produce an introspectable constrained random library.

 See my presentation for details: [Functional Random Stimulus Generators and Their Applications](https://docs.google.com/presentation/d/10dLaAaFjYCly3EufSh-FFrO5ZMZyib2CFwhFaazXQeQ/edit?usp=sharing)